Programs and Services

-KEEPING OUR KIDS HEALTHY: Preventable disease, disability and childhood obesity have a profound effect on the health of African Americans in the Greater Kansas City Metropolitan area.
-The healthy lifestyle initiative is an awareness and advocacy campaign that assist in developing a framework for sustainable community environments for healthy communities.
-Keeping Our Kids Healthy is a neighborhood-centered approach outreach program that raises awareness and provides advocacy in educating African-American youths and parents/caregivers on healthy eating habits, a demonstrable heart healthy meal and increased physical activities.
+Preventable disease, disability, and childhood obesity have a profound effect on the health of African-Americans in Kansas City.
+The healthy lifestyle initiative is an awareness and advocacy campaign that assists in creating healthy, sustainable community environments.
+Keeping Our Kids Healthy is a neighborhood-centered approach outreach program that raises awareness and provides advocacy in educating African-American youths and parents/caregivers on healthy eating habits, a demonstrable heart-healthy meal, and increased physical activities.

-VOTER REGISTRATION AND EDUCATION: A year-round campaign to focus on increasing voter registration and voter turnout in local elections.
-The campaign also focuses on educating community members on Voting Rights, and bringing awareness to circumstances that allow ex-felons to retain the right to vote in the state of Missouri.
-NCBW-KC provides a free 1-hour educational session that dissects ambiguity in ballot language so that community members may develop a clear understanding of the ballot questions before election-day.
-A community member’s critical thinking coupled with NCBW-KC’s nonpartisan educational tools helps to develop a well-informed voter.
+We believe a community member’s critical thinking coupled with our nonpartisan educational tools helps develop well-informed voters.
+Our Voter Registration and Education campaign is a year-round effort that focuses on increasing voter registration and voter turnout in local elections.
+The campaign also focuses on educating community members on voter rights and brings awareness to circumstances that allow ex-felons to retain their right to vote in the state of Missouri.
+We provide a free 1-hour educational session that dissects ambiguity in ballot language so that community members may develop a clear understanding of the questions they’ll see when they vote.

-MY DIRECT SHARE PROGRAM: In essence, this program is “Individuals Giving Back to Their Communities Their Share.”
-NCBW-KC mobilizes and administers volunteers to area non-profits and community-based organizations that provide services to African American women and their families.
-Most importantly, the volunteer opportunities expose youth and adults to other vulnerable populations of the community.
-The program gives youth and adults the chance to directly contribute to the development of local solutions to local problems faced in their community.
+We mobilize and administer volunteers to area non-profits and community-based organizations that provide services to African-American women and their families.
+The volunteer opportunities offered through this program gives youth and adults to make a direct impact on creating solutions to local problems faced in their community.